 Top tip: Use smaller strips of newspaper for smaller bowls.

-Add the newspaper strips until the whole bowl is covered in paper.
+Add layers of newspaper strips until the whole bowl is covered in paper.

-Leave the paper in a well-ventilated area to dry before adding another layer of newspaper.
+Leave the paper in a well-ventilated area to dry before adding a second coat of newspaper strips.
 Paper mache can’t be rushed; it takes time as you need to wait for the layers to dry.

-I papered a total of six layers of newspaper.
-As for this particular craft, I wanted quite a sturdy decoupage paper mache bowl.
+I papered six layers of newspaper.
+For this particular craft, I wanted quite a sturdy decoupage paper mache bowl.
 The more layers of newspaper you add, the stronger the bowl.

 4. Finishing off the Paper Mache Bowl

-When the final layer of the newspaper had dried, I carefully removed the paper mache from the mould.
-Then, with scissors, I trimmed the edge of the bowl to make a neater edge.
+When the last layer of newspaper strips had dried, I carefully removed the paper mache from the mould.
+Then, with scissors, I trimmed the edge of the bowl to make it neater.

 I paper mache one final layer of newspaper around the edge of the bowl.
 This was to smooth off the cut edge.